chef-cft/national-parks-demo/docs/terraform_demo.md

 2. `cp tfvars.example terraform.tfvars`
 3. edit `terraform.tfvars` with your own values and add in the `automate_url` and `automate_token` from the previous step
 4. `terraform apply`

-#### Note: To Deploy the national parks application with EAS Beta you must follow these additional instructions:

-1. Follow instructions for Chef-Automate setup with EAS beta
-2. Enable the event stream in your terraform.tfvars as follows:
-`event-stream-enabled = "true"`
-3. Ensure your terraform.tfvars file has values (from your chef-automate terraform output) set for:
-`automate_ip`
-`automate_token`
-4. Set Habitat Supervisors to version 0.83.0-dev by setting the hab-sup-version varaible in your terraform.tfvars as follows:
-`hab-sup-version = "core/hab-sup/0.83.0-dev -c unstable"`
-5. When you log into the Automate UX type 'beta' Turn ON the "EAS Application" Feature.
-When you refresh the page a new Applications tab will appear.

 Once the provisioning finishes you will see the output with the various public IP addresses
 ```